LearnBoost/cluster/docs/logger.md

 ## Logger

  File-based logging of both the _master_ and _worker_ processes.
- For example if you spawn 2 workers, you will get the following log files:

-       master.log
-       worker.0.access.log
-       worker.0.error.log
-       worker.1.access.log
-       worker.1.error.log

 ### Usage

 The `logger([path[, level]])` plugin accepts an optional `path`, and optional `level` to control the verbosity of the master process logs.
 By default the log level is _info_.